2024 United States presidential election in Kentucky: Analysis

-A Southern state completely in the Bible Belt, Republicans have won Kentucky by double digits since 2000.
+A Southern state completely in the Bible Belt, Republicans have won Kentucky by double digits since 2000, marking a record for the party.
 The state last voted Democratic for fellow Southerner Bill Clinton in 1996.

 Kentucky handed Republican Donald Trump a decisive victory, doing so by a margin of 633,451 votes.
 This election marks the fourth consecutive cycle in which a presidential candidate secured over 60% of the Kentuckian vote.
 Notably, Trump improved his margins in every county and gained significant support across all demographics, performing better in suburban, rural, and urban areas.

 Trump notably expanded his support in Kentucky's Cumberland Plateau region, the Frankfort micropolitan area, and Warren County, home to Bowling Green.

 In Elliott County, Trump received 80% of the vote, the highest vote share in its history.
 In 2004, Elliott County had given Democratic nominee John Kerry 70% of the vote, despite Kerry and Harris winning 48.3% of the national popular vote.
 Trump is the first Republican to have ever won Elliott County in presidential elections.

 In Warren County, Trump received 61.3% of the vote, marking the strongest Republican performance in a presidential election since George W. Bush in 2004.
 Additionally, Trump regained some ground in the Democratic strongholds of Jefferson and Fayette counties.